-Lastly, you can also consume your CBD products such as with a CBD softgel.
+Lastly, you can also consume your CBD products with a CBD softgel.
 When this happens, the stomach acids will break down your supplement.
 From there, the cannabinoids will slowly be dispersed as your body continues the digestion process.
 This allows for a naturally regulated time-release of cannabinoids into your system.

 Other Terpenes in CBD

-Clearly, the benefits of CBD in a full spectrum oil don’t end with cannabidiol.
-Other terpenes that are prevalent in CBD oil also add to its therapeutic advantages.
+Clearly, the benefits of CBD in a broad spectrum oil don’t end with cannabidiol.
+Other terpenes that are prevalent in CBD oil also add to its advantages.
 Here are some of the most common terpenes you will find in the genetic makeup of CBD oil and how you can expect them to interact with the rest of your system: